The Mel Blanc Show: Limited success

 A review in the trade publication Billboard seemed to portend the program's demise.
 The review focused on the April 1, 1947, episode, commenting: After more than five months ... the Mel Blanc program still seems to be groping.
 Probably most responsible for its failure to come anywhere near the show-type average, or to top programs aired opposite, is the scripting, the production contributing to a lesser extent.
 Writers seem to have been misled by Blanc's vocal versatility into trying to introduce too many odd characters ...

-After citing a number of specific examples, the reviewer concluded:Blanc still has great potentials [sic].
+After citing a number of specific examples, the reviewer concluded:Blanc still has great potential [sic].
 If Colgate [the sponsor], Sherman-Marquette [the advertising agency] or the writers can find the right formula, plus a production with pace, the show will get the cohesion it lacks now.
 As it stands, it'll take a lot of doing to edge the Hooper higher.

 Less than two months later, the same publication announced the end of The Mel Blanc Show.
 Billboards May 24, 1947, issue contained a story that reported, "Fate of the Mel Blanc show has reportedly been sealed by bank-roller Colgate-Palmolive Peet, who is understood to have ordered the show dropped at end of the current cycle, June 24."
 The story briefly referred to "a general retrenchment program now being mulled" by the company.

 The Digital Deli Too website cited another factor in the program's fate as follows: There's no question that Blanc's truest fans would have loved simply 25 minutes of Mel Blanc reading a telephone book in various dialects.
 But that's not how CBS and Colgate billed The Mel Blanc Show; it was promoted as a situation comedy-variety show, competing with at least twelve other similar situation comedy-variety programs of the era--many of them very highly rated.

 The program did, indeed, end its run June 24, 1947.